-Line 1 - Enter in Column A the total amount of income tax and compassionate use of medical cannabis and sale of assets by gaming licensee surcharges shown on your 2020 Form IL-1040, Lines 14 and 22.
-Enter in Column B the income tax shown on your 2018 or 2019 Form IL-1040, Lines 14 and 22 (whichever is less).
+Line 1 - Enter in Column A the total amount of income tax and compassionate use of medical cannabis and sale of assets by gaming licensee surcharges shown on your 2021 Form IL-1040, Lines 14 and 22.
+Enter in Column B the income tax shown on your 2019 or 2020 Form IL-1040, Lines 14 and 22 (whichever is less).

-either year on or before the automatic six-month extension date, the corrected tax should be used.
+ENote For Columns A and B, if a corrected return was filed for either year on or before the automatic six-month extension date, the corrected tax should be used.
 If an amended return was filed for either year after the automatic six-month extension date, use the most current tax reported prior to the extension date.

-Line 2 - Enter in Column A the total amount of credits you claimed on your Form IL-1040, Lines 15, 16, 17, and 28, for this year.
-Enter in Column B the total amount of credits you claimed on your Form IL-1040, Lines 15, 16, 17, and 28, for the tax year you listed on Line 1, Column B. Do not include your tax withheld or estimated payments on these lines. $=Note \rightarrow$ If you are filing a joint return this year and you and your spouse did not file a joint return last year, enter in Column B the total of the taxes shown on both of your Form IL-1040 returns for last year.
+Line 2 - Enter in Column A the total amount of credits you claimed on your Form IL-1040, Lines 15, 16, 17, 28, and 29, for this year.
+Enter in Column B the total amount of credits you claimed on your Form IL-1040, Lines 15, 16, 17, and 28, for the tax year you listed on Line 1, Column B. Do not include your tax withheld or estimated payments on these lines.

+ENote If you are filing a joint return this year and you and your spouse did not file a joint return last year, enter in Column B the total of the taxes shown on both of your Form IL-1040 returns for last year.

-If you filed a joint return last year and you are either filing separate returns this year or filing a joint return with a different spouse, skip Lines 1
+If you filed a joint return last year and you are either filing separate returns this year or filing a joint return with a different spouse, skip Lines 1 and 2 of Column B. Enter in Column B, Line 3, the following calculation: